The Most Common Car Rental Problems for Families (and How to Solve Them)

-Renting a car that’s big enough to hold everyone in your family can be expensive on its own, never mind the added risks you assume in actually driving the rental car on a family road trip.
-Fortunately, you can minimize both your costs and your risks with just a little forethought.
+Renting a car thatâs big enough to hold everyone in your family can be expensive on its own, never mind the added risks you assume in actually driving the rental car on a road trip.
+Fortunately, you can minimize both your costs and the risks of your family car rental with just a little forethought.

-The biggest potential pitfalls for family car rentals are the same issues that can trip up just about any kind of traveler—buying travel insurance you don’t need, getting gouged on gas prices, overpaying at airport locations—but there are a few rental car problems that hit families especially hard.
+The biggest possible issues for family rental cars are the same issues that can trip up just about any kind of travelerâbuying travel insurance you donât need, getting gouged on gas prices, overpaying at airport locationsâbut there are a few rental car problems that hit families especially hard.

 COMPARE AND SAVE: 10 Best Car Rental Booking Sites for Cheap Prices

-Common Car Rental Issues for Families
+Common Family Car Rental Issues

-1. Renting a Car That’s Too Small
+1. Renting a Car Thatâs Too SmallÂ

-So, when renting a car for your family, you’ll probably need at least an intermediate-sized vehicle.
+And it’s not just people you’ll need to fit into a rental car, it’s also luggage and other items you might acquire along the way.
+Doing the vacation math, when you’re renting a car for your family, youâll probably need at least an intermediate-sized and more likely a full size vehicle.
 Most rental companies now offer a wide choice of SUV options or passenger vans with adequate back-seat accommodation for child seats and day packs, which is an even better solution for family car rentals.
 When in doubt, always choose the larger vehicle.

 2. Paying Extra to Add a Second Driver